September 1, 2017

 Canning was nominated by Dr. Casey Clary, Director of Behavioral Health at Lawndale Christian Health Center.
 Dr. Terri Watson, Associate Dean and Associate Professor of Psychology at Wheaton College, Dr. Neftali Serrano, a Wheaton College Psy.D. graduate who is Executive Director of The Collaborative Family Healthcare Association, and Steve Noblett, Executive Director of Christian Community Health Fellowship, provided references in support of her nomination.

-“As Dr. Canning’s colleagues in the psychology department, we are thrilled with this public recognition of her many years of competent and creative care for women in underserved communities,” Watson says.
+“As Dr. Canning’s colleagues in the School of Psychology, Counseling, and Family Therapy, we are thrilled with this public recognition of her many years of competent and creative care for women in underserved communities,” Watson says.
 “Her faithful and fervent commitment has shaped our Psy.D. program mission and vision, and has had an important and lasting impact on students and colleagues.
 She is truly an inspiration to all of us!”

 While the award honors Canning’s leadership, she credits her supportive and tireless colleagues in Lawndale.
 “When I returned to the clinic, my entire care team surrounded me and celebrated.
 It was deeply encouraging to see their joy and to share this recognition with them,” she says.